Frequently Asked Questions About Donating Blood

 Yes.
 Before any donation can be used, it is tested for viruses that can be transmitted through the blood, including HIV, hepatitis B and C, West Nile virus, and human T cell lymphotropic virus (HTLV), as well as for bacterial infections.

 In the waiting room, there is 6 feet of space between each chair.
 Every surface — including the pens used by donors and the brochure folders — is disinfected after each use.
-Members of the staff are masked, wear safety coats and, except for the screening and blood draw itself, a minimum 6-foot distance between people is always maintained.
+Members of the staff are masked, wear safety coats and, except for the blood draw itself, a minimum 6-foot distance between people is always maintained.

 Yes.
 The Food and Drug Administration has relaxed some of its blood donation rules to widen the pool of potential donors during this critical time.
 More information can be found on their website.

 - Monday to Tuesday

 9:30 a.m. to 6:30 p.m.

 - Second Sunday of the month